A Broad Exposure

-The transplant fellowship at the University of Pittsburgh has been designed to provide a comprehensive experience in the pre- and post-operative care of the transplant patient.
+The transplant fellowship at the University of Pittsburgh Medical Center has been designed to provide a comprehensive experience in the pre- and post-operative care of the transplant patient.
 This broad exposure includes medical and surgical management in renal, pancreas, hepatic and intestinal transplantation.

 Medical evaluation and selection of recipients, surgical technique, immunosuppression, critical care management, as well as dealing with medical and surgical complications are stressed to all transplant fellows.